 At Power Rogers & Smith, L.L.P., when we take on a case, we give it every ounce of our efforts.
 With our full passion and focus behind the cases we handle, our clients benefit from having an aggressive and skillful advocate from Chicago in their corner.
 Birth injury cases in Illinois are among the most tragic and complex we handle, but we do it well.
 These cases deserve attorneys who are experienced not only in the courtroom but with the nuances of proper medical procedure.
 By choosing our team of skilled litigators, you’ll have a team of experienced professionals on your side who have recovered more than $4 billion for the injured.

-Record-Breaking Results for Victims of Medical Negligence
+Record-Breaking Results for Birth Injury Victims

 We have the largest medical malpractice verdict in the history of the State of Illinois and have handled numerous high-value birth injury cases for clients, including:

-- $35 Million in a birth injury case where the patient suffered brain damage because of a delayed delivery, causing the child to suffer from seizures, cerebral palsy, and spastic quadriplegia.
+- $35 Million in a birth injury case where the patient suffered brain damage because of delayed delivery, causing the child to suffer from seizures, cerebral palsy, and spastic quadriplegia.

 - $23 Million in a birth injury case involving failure to treat high blood pressure caused by brain damage to the mother.